influxdata/docs-v2/content/chronograf/v1.7/guides/dashboard-template-variables.md

 WHERE "host" = :host: and time > :dashboardTime
 ```

 Alternatively, leave the template variable values as strings without quotes, and then quote the variables in your queries.
-In this case, you define the `host` variable would be defined without quotes:
+In this case, you define the `host` variable using unquoted values:

 ```sh
 host1,host2,host3